chinchalinchin/ontology/docs/STATE.md

 Elements defined in the dynamic state _do_ change over the course of the game.
 As a result, the dynamic state needs persisted to the file system anytime the user saves.

+This is perhaps the most important file in terms of the in-game state trajectories.
+This file essentially defines the initial state of any in-game entity that has its own state, and is thus interactable and animated.

+_Sprite_\s are complex creatures.
+They have properties defined in their configuration, but they also have a state defined in the game state.

+_Sprites_ have `intents`.
+This state information describes the different goals of a sprite depending on the current _plot_.
+See [Plotting](./PLOTTING.md) for more information on _plots_ and _intents_.
 ```yaml
 ```

 ###